 On top of this, we also reduced our monthly expenses while traveling, as detailed in our adventure travel budgeting articles.

-We’re still not certain whether or not our lower income from various income streams will be covering our adventure travel burn rate, but we’re willing to deplete cash reserves to maintain much of our savings and investment strategy because we are focused on our long-term goals.
+We’re still not certain whether or not our lower income from various income streams will be covering our adventure travel burn rate, which includes expenses and investments, but we’re willing to deplete cash reserves to maintain much of our savings and investment strategy because we are focused on our long-term goals.

 Update 2022: Investing while we adventure abroad in Chile